BetterToken/info_bettertoken/src/farm_management/generate_an_ssh_key_mac.md

 | o...o * o       |
 |.  oo.o .        |
 +-----------------+
-Your private key is saved to the id_rsa file in the .ssh subdirectory of your home directory and is used to verify the public key you use belongs to your Gerrit account.
+Your private key is saved to the id_rsa file in the .ssh subdirectory of your home directory and is used to verify the public key you spin up your 3Bot.

-** Warning Never share your private key with anyone!
+**Warning Never share your private key with anyone!
 Ever!
 We mean it!**

 Your public key is saved to a file called id_rsa.pub in the .ssh subdirectory of your home directory.
 You can copy it to your clipboard using the following command: